Are you a designer looking to manage all your projects in Notion? Well, you’ve come to the right place!

 For this, I have a Gallery Database to create User Personas.
 Once I click on the + button, it will open a new page as shown below:

 I give a name to the Persona and click on the User Persona template.
-This page includes all the information necessary for crafting User Personas.
+This page includes all the information necessary for crafting User Personas

 I can add an image, demographics, bio, goals, needs, personality, and other information usually required for creating User Personas.